 Credit risk on bonds is minimized as DUC invests primarily in government bonds, government-guaranteed bonds, investment grade corporate bonds and bond funds.
 The credit risk related to DUC's accounts receivable and contributions receivable is mitigated as the majority is owed by government agencies, corporations and individuals who have historically supported the activities of DUC.
-There is no significant concentration of accounts receivable and contributions receivable.
+There is no significant concentration of accounts receivable.

-(iv) Interest rate risk
+(d) Interest rate risk: